DylanSnel/EpicEnums/README.md

 Now after first build the source generator will do its magic we have access to the FruitsEnum.
 Together with some extensions added to the partial records we can now use the Fruit record and the enum almost interchangeably.

 > **Warning**
-> Sometimes visual studio will indicate an error, but your application will build.
+> Sometimes Visual Studio will indicate an error, but your application will build.
 Just restart Visual Studio, and in general it shouldnt be an issue anymore.

 ```csharp
 public class Foo